roaet/irl/README.md

 * I have a cog with a widget.
 I should be able to delete the cog and the widget should be deleted.

-## The Domain ##

-The domain defines what IRL is talking about.
-This is the domain specific language (DSL) that the IRL statements are to be parsed on.

-The domain consists of:

-* Nouns and their relationships
-* Adjectives
-* Verbs
-* Actors
-* Conditionals

 ### Parsing a statement ###

 Given the statement: